Cross-domain integration · AI-driven game pipeline · Frontend Lead

 OUTCOMES

-Six areas, each backed by deployed tools or systems.
-Happy to go deeper on any item in conversation.
+Six areas, each backed by tooling that actually runs.
+Happy to go deeper on any of them.

 TIMELINE